Te-k/privacytoronto-website/content/codeofconduct.md

 Privacy Toronto is dedicated to providing a harassment-free environment for everyone, regardless of gender, sexual orientation, ability, physical appearance, body size, age, race, religion, immigration status, or any other grounds.
 We do not tolerate harassment of anyone in any form.

 Be kind to others.
 Do not insult or put down other attendees.
 Behave humanly.
-Harassment and bigoted or exclusionary comments are not tolerated, and individuals violating these rules may be asked to leave the event at the sole discretion of the event organizers.
+Harassment and bigoted or exclusionary comments are not tolerated, and individuals violating these rules may be asked to leave our events at the sole discretion of the event organizers.

 More information is available below.
 Thank you for helping to make this a welcoming event for all.